alias-rahil/handwritten.js/README.md

 handwritten(rawtext, { ruled: true })
 handwritten(rawtext, { outputtype: "jpeg/buf" })
 handwritten(rawtext, { ruled: true, outputtype: "jpeg/b64" })
+handwritten(rawtext, { ruled: true, outputtype: "jpeg/b64" , inkColor: COLORS.RED})
 ```

 Default outputtype: "pdf".
 Supported output types are: `pdf`, `jpeg/buf`, `jpeg/b64`, `png/buf` and `png/b64`.
 If the output type is set to `pdf`, it returns a promise that will resolve in a [pdfkit](https://github.com/foliojs/pdfkit#readme) document instance.
 Else it will return a promise that will resolve in an array containing the buffer or base64 value of the images according to the output type provided.
+Default `inkColor` is `black`, more ink colors are available through `COLORS` under `handwritten.js/constants`

 ## Screenshot